 View the project website for additional information, including project updates, materials, meeting notifications and opportunities to comment on the Self-Evaluation and Transition Plan.

 What is the ADA?

 Our public spaces should be accessible to everyone.
 To help reach that goal, a set of civil rights legislation was signed into law in 1990 – the Americans with Disabilities Act.
 It prohibits discrimination based on disability and imposes accessibility requirements on public accommodations.
 The spirit of the ADA is best summarized by the quote; “…no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.” -Americans with Disabilities Act, Title II, 42 U.S. Code § 12132

 In 2016, the Federal Highway Administration (FHWA) and the Minnesota Department of Transportation (MnDOT) provided guidance, informational resources, and background on the ADA to all of Minnesota’s Metropolitan Planning Organizations (MPOs).
 Title II of the ADA pertains to the programs, activities and services public entities provide, including local public service agencies and local transportation agencies.
 As a regional transportation planning entity, the MAPO is uniquely capable of coordinating this project among its member jurisdictions.

 The MAPO area is served by a variety of public and private transit providers.
-The largest of these is the Greater Mankato Transit System (GMTS).
-Increasingly more people are enjoying the GMTS and other regional providers.
+The largest of these is the Mankato Transit System (MTS).
+Increasingly more people are enjoying the MTS and other regional providers.
 Below is a refresher on how to help ensure your bus ride is safe, enjoyable, and efficient.